 HausaFilms.tv is a collaborative wiki-based website and directory set out to disseminate organized and accurate information about Hausa films.
-Hausa films is a major part of Nollywood1), Nigeria's growing movie industry.
+Hausa films (often referred to as Kannywood, the northern Nigerian film industry) is a major part of Nollywood1), Nigeria's growing movie industry.
 Watching Hausa films is a good and entertaining way to learn the Hausa language and also get insights into the Hausa culture.
 Here you'll find a sortable/filterable list of Hausa films, list of Hausa actors and actresses, directors, producers, musicians, etc., and also news and links relating to the industry.
 This is a companion website to the youtube channel hausafilmstv that's showcasing a growing number of quality Hausa films to a global audience so feel free to watch, share, and subscribe.
 Stay tuned!!!

 The hausafilms.tv website and project was initiated in September 2011 with aims to fill the void of Hausa content on the Internet.
 We're hoping it will be a great resource for Hausa film fans, enthusiasts, and those curious and want to learn about Hausa culture, Hausa language, and Hausa films.
 It was greatly inspired by the crowdsourced IMDb and Wikipedia websites which allows other users to contribute and thus serves as a great hub of information for all to consume, but we are focusing in a specific niche field that is Hausa films.